David-Nogueira/Retail_of_Climate_Control_Equipment-Power_BI_Project-Cesae_Digital/README.md

 <p align="justify">
 This project was developed as part of the <strong>Data Analyst course at CESAE Digital</strong>, aiming to consolidate knowledge in Power BI through data analysis and visualization.<br>
-The proposed challenge involved analyzing the <strong>sales performance of climate control equipment</strong> for a major retailer, combining internal data, such as sales volume and operational costs, with external data, such as climate conditions and purchasing power by region.<br>
+The proposed challenge involved analysing the <strong>sales performance of climate control equipment</strong> for a major retailer, combining internal data, such as sales volume and operational costs, with external data, such as climate conditions and purchasing power by region.<br>
 Throughout the project, techniques for data injection, transformation, and combination were applied, along with the creation of measures to support data analysis and interpretation.
 The final goal was to understand which factors most influence sales success across different locations.<br>
 The original report was written in <strong>European Portuguese</strong>, as was the <strong>Power BI project</strong>, where table names, columns, and measures were kept in the original language.
 However, for portfolio purposes, the <strong>report</strong> has been <strong>restructured and translated into English</strong>.
 </p>